meshtastic/network-management-client/src/components/Sidebar/README.md

 - [ ] `RenderTabs.tsx`

 5. Remove the #messaging and #settings from main menu, and clean up all references to them.

+6. Ask: is the white "..." an acceptable way to make them line up?